 Initially, I hoped that assigning these tasks would prove useful in two ways.
 First, I hoped it would incentivize students to do the reading by adding an objective aspect to their participation grade.
 Second, I expected their responses to the tasks could serve as either a jumping-off point for discussion or something to fall back on if discussion is not flowing.
 So far, they seem to have achieved both goals to some degree.
 Engagement has been good overall and the responses have allowed me to not only kickstart discussion but also to direct them a little better when necessary.
 As a side benefit, it has allowed me to praise in class a few quiet students who submit a high-quality response, thereby giving them the confidence to participate in the discussion, i.e., “‘So-and-so made an excellent point in their response.
 Can you tell us a bit more about that?”
 Now, I know that sounds like “manual-speak,” but it has actually worked for more than one student so far.

 However, all has not been (and, of course, cannot be) smooth sailing.
 I have had moments where engagement was not especially forthcoming.
-Preparation in weeks when papers or other assignments are due will almost necessarily take a hit when it comes to student preparation, and that is understandable, to a degree.
+Preparation in weeks when papers or other assignments are due will almost necessarily take a hit, and that is understandable, to a degree.
 On the few occasions when discussing the finer points of an argument in the readings is simply not possible, my first tendency was to fall back into lecture mode, even though the pedagogical literature warns against it AND I knew I was doing it.
 My alternative approach now has become to pull back and engage the students in a macro discussion (still related to the reading in some way) for which the reading they have done previously in the course has already prepared them.
 That may, for example, turn into a discussion about comparing methodologies or positing very big questions about the course topic as a whole.

 Of course, I am rather new at all this and, despite the fragments of teaching manuals swirling around my head while engaged in the actual process, I am very much flying by the seat of my pants, especially in those types of moments.
 So I ask our readers: What are your strategies for when lack of preparation derails your planned discussion?
 And what strategies have you tried or would you consider trying to better incentivize students in terms of weekly readings?